werowe/jina-doc-sample/sample.md

 * This pattern will let you `query` this (which?) index.
 * The `embedding` vector can come from any upstream `encoder`.
 * The corresponding `binary` pod response message is stored in a key-value index.
 This lets the `VectorIndexer` be responsible for obtaining the most relevant documents.
-It does this bying finding similarities in the `embedding` space while targeting the `key-value` database to extract meaningful (need better word **useful**?  **relevant**?) data and fields.
+It does this by finding similarities in the `embedding` space while targeting the `key-value` database to extract meaningful (need better word **corresponding**?  **relevant**?) data and fields.